Skip to main content

 • Improve accuracy by using categories mapped to tax lines

-• Spot issues early (like Uncategorized transactions or missing expenses)
+• Spot issues early, such as uncategorized transactions or missing expenses

 • Support estimated tax planning by checking year-to-date totals

-• Share cleaner information with your accountant or tax preparer
+• Share cleaner, more organized information with your accountant or tax preparer

 How Tax Reports Work

-Tax reports are built from the transactions you’ve recorded in Quicken Business & Personal.
-As long as your transactions are categorized consistently, Quicken can roll up your totals into tax-friendly summaries.
+Tax reports are built from the transactions you've recorded.
+As long as your transactions are categorized consistently, Quicken can roll up your totals into tax-friendly summaries that update automatically as your data changes.

 What Affects Report Accuracy